lgcarvalheiro/Virtual.pollination.trade.dataset/README.md

 dep.imp.cons:	Dependence of overal consumption on importantion of crops

-cropland.adj.to.vegetation:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. at less than 450m (average over 2001-2015)
+cropland.adj.to.vegetation:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m (average over 2001-2015)

-PropCropNearNature_600m_mean:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. at less than 450m (average over 2001-2015)
+PropCropNearNature_600m_mean:	Percentage of cropland areas adjacent to natural vegetation areas, i.e.centroid at less than 450m (average over 2001-2015)

-PropCropNearNature_600m2001:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. at less than 450m, in 2001
+PropCropNearNature_600m2001:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroidat less than 450m, in 2001

-PropCropNearNature_600m2015:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. at less than 450m, in 2015
+PropCropNearNature_600m2015:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m, in 2015

 total.cropland:	total cropland area (average over 2001-2015)